yamilburgos/DisgruntledBirds/readme.md

 #### Part 4 - Organizing

 * Time to clean up our visuals - start by creating a public directory inside our angry birds directory, a css directory inside that, and any style files you may need inside there
-* The home page is pretty bare, let's use gradients and custom animations to make it look nicer.
-Include any images you want or other elements you want (e.g. marquee).
-Maybe some CSS Hover effects too.
-[Aim for this.
-Jk.](http://www.lingscars.com/) if you need inspiration
+* The home page is pretty bare, let's css and custom animations to make it look nicer.
-* Let's make our `/angry-birds' page look more organized, like [Pinterest](https://cdn.shopify.com/s/files/1/0070/7032/files/pinterest-marketing.png?6545) or our Muvie Haus homework.
+* Let's make our `/angry-birds' page look more organized, like [Pinterest](https://cdn.shopify.com/s/files/1/0070/7032/files/pinterest-marketing.png?6545).
 * Each bird should have their own card section
 * Each birds individual page, found at `/angry-birds/BIRDS_ID` also doesn't have much on it.
 Organize all the information into a card.

+###### Bonus: Advanced organizing
 * This page desperately needs a modal.
 * Don't tell the UXDI instructors, as this likely isn't great design, but clicking on the card should toggle the modal
 * The modal should be fixed across the entire screen, with a fully opaque section in the middle with the bird's image
 * Clicking the bird's image will close the modal

+## Deliverables
+* A link to your repo
+* A link to your page deployed on heroku

+# Homework is due Sunday (4/23) night at 11:00PM, Good Luck!
+# Remember your outcomes homework is due on Wednesday!